Hadokane/CCI_PP4_Radicool_Store/README.md

     - Provide the user with a form - utilising [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/) - to enter their delivery information.

-    - Provide a checkbox, allowing the user to save their delivery information to their profile, improving their experience dramatically on subsequent purchases and meeting expectations.
+    - Allow the user to recover their delivery information from their profile, improving their experience and providing value in the user creating an account.

     - Provide a Stripe payment element.
 Allowing the user to submit payments & the Site Admin to receive payments.